McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 Sessions
 ========

 The ```/sessions``` endpoint gives access to a list of sessions available for a given connection.
 Since there may be multiple versions of sessions with the same session id, only the latest version of a session is returned.
-You can use ```/sessions/{sessionId}/versions``` to explore different versions of the session (described below).<br />
+More information on exploring session versions are described in [Session Versions](/docs/SessionVersions.md).

 ### Query all available sessions